When at Sundance Trail Guest Ranch, either for a summer dude ranch vacation or Fall/Winter/Spring B&B stay,

 Ranch Life – Dude Ranches Offer a Uniquely American Escape, and give Meeting-goers a Taste of the Old West

-Meetings West Magazine, August 2001 by Christine Brenneman
+Meetings West Magazine, August 2001

 The need to breathe fresh air and get away from it all at a rustic, Old West-style dude ranch is nothing new.
 In fact, the legacy of these ever-popular ranch vacations started more than a hundred years ago, when East Coast city folk sought peaceful escapes from the harried urban grind.
 Back then, anyone from east of the Mississippi was called a “dude”, and these dudes would travel west to get a taste of ranch life, paying to board on various ranches.
 Thus, a niche of western travel was born.